tmtsoftware/tmt-fits-keys/README.md

 The available attributes for the detailed display are described in [src/data/attributes.json](src/data/attributes.json).

-To start the web app during development, run:
+To start the web app during development, make run:

     yarn start

 then go to the URL displayed in the output (http://$hostname:3000).

+You may need to install yarn first: See https://classic.yarnpkg.com/en/docs/install/#mac-stable.